amitsaha/amitsaha.github.io/content/golang-templates.md

 As a side note, note the dash in `{{- end}}`?
 That is to prevent newlines and spaces.
 I still don't quite get it, but it seems like a hit and trial thing!

+## Accessing a map object

+Complete example [here](https://play.golang.org/p/4kz3Ji_56s9).
+You will see that by default `range .` iterates over the map's values, rather than keys (opposite of what we see in the Golang language).

 ## Explore

 There's a lot more to explore in Golang templates.
 Check out: